 Focusing on creating a culture of learning and development can make all employees feel accepted and supported.
 When they’re supported, they are engaged, which encourages them to work even harder to achieve optimum output.
 It’s not just that, though.
 Engaged employees are more loyal and far more likely to climb the ladder with your organization than to go looking for a better position elsewhere.

-Following the best practices we’ve discussed above will help ensure that you’re able to create a loyal, engaged, supported team no matter your industry.
+Following the performance management best practices we’ve discussed above will help ensure that you’re able to create a loyal, engaged, supported team, no matter your industry.
 Failing to do so will create massive challenges for your business, though.
 Be committed to changing the paradigm – give frequent, actionable feedback, define OKRs, and support ongoing learning and development at all levels throughout your business if you want to see lasting success.